This content is intended for the public covered by the exceptions of the Charter of the French language and its regulations.

 • Department of Marketing, HEC Montréal

 A member of the Ordre des comptables professionnels agréés du Québec, Johanne Brunet has a doctorate in industrial and business studies from the University of Warwick (United Kingdom) and an MBA in marketing and international management from HEC Montréal.
 She also holds a certificate in corporate governance from the Collège des administrateurs de sociétés of Université Laval, qualifying her for the title Administratice de sociétés certifiée.
 Ms. Brunet received the 1999 Action femmes d’affaires award from the Board of Trade of Metropolitan Montreal and was a finalist for the 2013 Business Professor of the Year award conferred by the renowned weekly The Economist.
 She worked as head of external production and acquisitions at Société Radio-Canada before becoming Senior Vice-President at TV5-Amériques.
-She is chair of the board of directors of the Société d’habitation et de développement de Montréal (SHDM) and the Société québécoise du cannabis (SQDC).
-She also holds seats on the boards the Théâtre du Rideau Vert and Groupe TCJ inc. as well as others in England and on the advisory committee of PolyExpert Inc.
+She is chair of the board of directors of the Société québécoise du cannabis (SQDC) and of Groupe TCJ and holds seats of the boards of Théâtre du Rideau Vert and Letenda.

 President and Chief Executive Officer